maci0/gke-inference-from-scratch/part1.md

 ## Part 1: The Foundation

 Every platform needs a solid foundation.
-For our LLM inference platform, that foundation is GKE with specialized networking and accelerator support.
+For our LLM inference platform, that foundation is **Google Kubernetes Engine (GKE)** with specialized networking and accelerator support.
+The first part of this series will focus on exactly that.
+The foundation of our platform.

 ### What We'll Build